gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/courses.md

 I am fortunate enough to have the opportunities to take the following courses with outstanding professors at NYU:
 -->

-## As an undergrad at NYU:
-(xx-Ux stands for undergraduate level; xx-Gx stands for graduate level)

 <style>
   /* Optional: light styling so it looks like your screenshot */ .course-table {